-Students are invited to submit applications for financial support from this fund by January 17, 2020.
-Applications should be sent to the graduate associate chair/coordinator of the applicant's graduate unit.
-Students should check with their unit for internal deadlines and application processes.
 Students should also consult with the Safety Abroad website to assess any additional preparation that may be needed for language study in their proposed location.

-Please take into consideration the following criteria:
+While each unit administers their own SELECT funds, please take into consideration the following criteria:

 - The purpose of the SELECT fund is to support the study of a language required by a student's research project.
 Proposals for research trips will not be funded.

 - The language to be studied is not regularly taught at the University of Toronto.
 Funding will not be provided for languages that are offered at U of T, but not offered at a particular time (e.g., summer).

 - The language may be one that is regularly taught at U of T, provided that the student requires a level of language acquisition, or distinct dialect training, that U of T does not offer.

 - Applicants must be current Arts & Science graduate students in good standing.

 - Applicants are eligible to receive SELECT funding a maximum of two times.

 - Priority will be given to students at the PhD level in the early stages of their doctoral research that are applying to the fund for the first time.
 Students at the master's level may be considered if they can demonstrate that they will be enrolled in a PhD program at the University of Toronto.